Hollywood Hills mansion worth millions trashed by squatters

 It’s not the first time police have responded to this Hollywood Hills West home.

-While it might take action by the city to get the multi-million-dollar home cleaned up, the vandalism does not appear to be hurting the area’s property values as very large, elaborate homes are still being built throughout the canyon, KTLA 5’s Rick Chambers reported.
+While it might take action by the city to get the multi-million-dollar home cleaned up, the vandalism does not appear to be hurting the area’s property values as very large, elaborate homes are still being built throughout the canyon.